rpriyankaraja/product-aspect-ranking/README.md

-By parsing customer reviews, it identifies product aspects automatically and calculates their significance.
+By parsing customer reviews, it identifies product aspects automatically and calculates their significance;